 350 grams bread flour

-80 grams sugar (take away 30 grams if making savory brioche)
+80 grams sugar (take away 50 grams when making savory brioche)

 7 grams instant yeast